Perfect Weekend in Savannah Itinerary by JetSettingFools.com

 Bonaventure Cemetery

-Other top things to do in Tybee Island Savannah include hanging out on the beach, kayaking on the waterways, and eating amazing seafood.
-Bubba Gumbo’s, Coco’s Sunset Grille and The Crab Shack are all local favorites – and a good choice for lunch!
+Other great things to do in Tybee Island include hanging out on the beach, kayaking on the waterways, and eating amazing seafood.

 Wormsloe Historic Site and the Moon River District

-It time allows, visitors can explore more of the Moon River District.
-In addition to Wormslow, visitors can learn about the heritage of the community at the Pin Point Heritage Museum, see sea creatures at the University of Georgia Aquarium, hike a trail at Skidaway Island State Park or discover the Isle of Hope district.
+It time allows, you can learn more at the Pin Point Heritage Museum, see sea creatures at the University of Georgia Aquarium, hike at Skidaway Island State Park or discover the Isle of Hope.

 Sweet Afternoon Treat

 Back in the city by mid-afternoon, treat yourself to one of Savannah’s signature sweets: Leopold’s Ice Cream or Byrd’s Famous Cookies.
-Or, go crazy, and try them both over the course of your 3 days in Savannah!
+Or, go crazy, and try them both!

 Rocks on the Roof Savannah